Topological transitions controlled by the interaction range: RESULTS

 In addition, long-range interactions enable yet another topological sector with $w=-1$, making the phase diagram richer compared to the standard SSH.
 From a topological perspective, the phases with $w=1$ and $w=-1$ are equivalent since in both cases the Zak phase~\cite{Zak} equals $\pi$.
 However, the transition between $w=-1$ and $w=1$ necessarily involves a gap closing, which defines the characteristic curves shown in Figs.\ref{fig:phases}(a,b) by the black lines.

 The calculated band structures for several representative parameter sets shown by the points $\alpha$, $\beta$, $\gamma$, and $\delta$ in Fig.~\ref{fig:phases}(a) are depicted in Fig.~\ref{fig:phases}(b).
 Contrary to the canonical SSH model, these band structures feature closing and reopening of gaps not only at the center and edges of the Brillouin zone, but also in the intermediate points highlighting an important role of the long-range couplings.
+In some cases the bandgap closes at an intermediate momentum $k_\star \approx \pi/2$ [see black curves in Fig.~\ref{fig:phases}(a) and the dispersion in Fig.~\ref{fig:phases}(b), panel $\beta$].
+At this point, the trajectory of $h(k)$ in the complex plane collapses into a straight segment passing through the origin and then bends to the opposite side when the parameters are tuned across the line at the phase diagram.
+Depending on whether this trajectory encircles the origin or not, such gap closing may either change the sign of the winding number [$w=1 \leftrightarrow w=-1$ in the left panel of Fig.~\ref{fig:phases}(a)] or leave $w=0$ unchanged, as in the right panel.

 To illustrate the topological transition driven by the change of $\lambda$, Fig.~\ref{fig:winding_diagrams} shows the evolution of the winding curve as the parameter \(\lambda\) is varied for the fixed $J$.
 Larger $\lambda$ result in an elliptical curve very much resembling one in the canonical SSH.
 However, as $\lambda$ decreases, i.e. the interaction range grows, the winding curve rapidly deforms, crosses the origin, thereby inducing a topological phase transition.
 The computed evolution of the winding curve also explains why our model allows $w=0$ and $w=\pm 1$, but prohibits higher winding numbers.